open-eid/SiVa/README.md

 ## How-to run tests

-Unit are integral part of the SiVa code base.
+Unit test are integral part of the SiVa code base.
 The tests are automatically executed every time the application is built.
 The build will fail if any of the tests fail.

 To execute the tests from command line after application is built use: